github-cloud/atlas-help/consul/alerts/notification-methods.html.md

 Notifications can be sent to custom Webhook URLs to allow for integration into third-party systems.
 An HTTP _Post_ will be sent with the Post _Body_ containing the JSON payload with the notification details.
-Example JSON payloads are shown below.

-> Note: The Webhook URL must be accessible from Atlas.
+Example JSON payloads are shown below. **Note**: The Webhook URL must be accessible from Atlas.

 ### Example Notification Payloads